ouuan/naive-ui/src/tabs/demos/enUS/display-directive.demo.md

 # Display Directive

-You can set tab-panel's display directive to `if` or `show`.
+You can set the tab-panel's display directive to `if` or `show`.
 When use show, the tab-panel's content won't be reset after tab changes.

 ```html
 <n-tabs default-value="show">